ellucian-developer/.github/profile/README.md

 Please use the GitHub issues on each repository to report problems.
 This is a community, you are welcome to fork a repository and create a Pull Request.

 You are welcome to reach out in the Discussions (over there on the right ->) to suggest projects and teams to collaborate on solving problems and sharing with the community!

+Make sure you click the Follow button at the top right of the page.